On Shalika models and p-adic L-Functions: Introduction

 \end{Def} The integral is well-defined since $\Phi$ is a cusp form.
 The global Shalika functional $\Lambda\colon V\to \C$ is defined by $\Lambda(\Phi)=\Xi_{\Phi}(1)$.
 By a simple change of variables we see that $\Lambda(s\Phi)=\eta\psi(s)\Lambda(\Phi)$ holds for all $s\in S(\A)$ and $\Phi\in V$.
 We will assume from now on that $V$ has a $(\eta,\psi)$-Shalika model.

-\begin{Exa} \begin{enumerate}[(i)] \item If $n=1$, a Shalika functional is the same as a Whittaker functional.
-Thus, every cuspidal automorphic representation of $GL_{2}(\A)$ has a Shalika model. \item Let $V$ be a cuspidal representation of $\GL_{2}(\A)$, which is not dihedral.
-By the work of Kim and Shahidi in \cite{KS} the symmetric cube lift $\Pi=\Sym^{3}(V)$ is cuspidal.
+\begin{Exa} \begin{enumerate}[(i)]\thmenumhspace \item If $n=1$, a Shalika functional is the same as a Whittaker functional.
+Thus, every cuspidal automorphic representation of $GL_{2}(\A)$ has a Shalika model. \item Let $V$ be a cuspidal representation of $\GL_{2}(\A)$, which is neither of dihedral nor of tetrahedral type.
+Then, by the work of Kim and Shahidi (cf.~\cite{KS}) the symmetric cube lift $\Pi=\Sym^{3}(V)$ is cuspidal.
 It is well-known that in this case $\Pi$ has a Shalika model (see for example \cite{GRG}, Proposition 8.1.1). \end{enumerate} \end{Exa}

 \begin{Pro} Let $f\colon \I/F^{\ast}\to\C$ be a locally constant function, $\Phi$ an element of $V$ and $s\in\C$.
 Then the integral

 converges absolutely and defines an holomorphic function in $s$.
 If $\mathfrak{Re}(s)$ is sufficiently large, it equals the following absolutely convergent integral: